aws/repro-collection/README.md

 Repros are an extension of the benchmark concept, and provide a way to express specific use cases by including additional configurations or even interactions between multiple benchmarks.

-All repro scenarios and associated files are under the `repros/` directory.
-Additionally, for ease of reference, branches may exist where a root symbolic link named `repro.sh` points to one of the repro scenarios in `repros/`.
+All repro scenarios are under the `repros/` directory.
+Any associated files must be placed in a subdirectory with the same name as the repro scenario.

 ## How To Extend